predis/predis/README.md

 The client can be configured to work in a master / slave replication setup by executing read-only commands on slave nodes and automatically switch to the master node as soon as a command performing a write operation is executed.
-This is the basic configuration needed work with replication:
+This is the basic configuration needed to work with replication:

 ```php
 // Parameters require one master node specifically marked with `alias=master`.